 14. Withdraw cash from the ATM rather than exchange it

 Travelling with a large wad of cash in your wallet is rarely the best idea so it’s important to find the best rate and lowest fees for obtaining cash while you’re away.
 The best rate is generally the one from your bank not from exchanging it at the hotel or foreign exchange desk.

 You can also do a bit of shopping around before you go to make sure your bank and card are the most effective for your travel destinations.
 The rates and fees for withdrawing cash overseas do vary from bank to bank, sometimes quite considerably.

 Another option if you’re someone that travels regularly or follows the exchange rates closely is the FX cards that are now widely available.
 These are especially useful if you’ll need multiple currencies and they allow you the opportunity to buy when the rate is good storing it on the card.

 15. Watch out for discount city passes and free days at local museums and galleries

 Chat to people as you travel, in restaurants, visitor bureaus and to other travellers to find out what’s on offer.
 Stay flexible where you can so you can make the most of opportunities as they come up.
-In many cities around the world there are some great city pass deals allowing you to experience a whole range of activities and attractions for the price of just a couple.
-A couple we found to offer great value and have written about previously are the Hakone Freepass and the Osaka Amazing Pass in Japan.
+In many cities around the world, there are some great city pass deals allowing you to experience a whole range of activities and attractions for the price of just a couple.
+A couple we found to offer great value and have written about previously is the Hakone Freepass and the Osaka Amazing Pass in Japan.